kryczko/kryczko.github.io/research/research.rst

 Early in his academic career, he conducted research on **liquid water-metal interfaces**, using *ab initio* electronic structure methods (density functional theory, first-principles molecular dynamics) to study how water behaves at metal surfaces — relevant for understanding water electrolysis and nanoscale energy/chemistry phenomena.
 As an undergrad, he even built a simulation package called “hashkat” to study how **online social networks** evolve, how connections form, and how information propagates.

+Kevin Ryczko has also contributed to the field of **deep learning for physical sciences**.
+During his PhD, he developed machine learning models to predict properties of molecular systems, such as molecular dipole moments and potential energy surfaces.
+His work demonstrated how ML can accelerate simulations while maintaining accuracy, enabling the study of larger systems and longer timescales.

 🧑‍💻 Current role & work in AI / Materials / Drug Design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^